 What is Emotional Preparation Technique

 What is Emotional Preparation?
-It is most commonly associated with the Meisner Technique for Actors.
+Self Activation.
+Self Activate an Emotion TO Interact by Receiving Others is the KEY.
+It is most common to associate with the Meisner Technique for Actors.
 Emotional Preparation is the art of emotional self-stimulation using acting craft.
-Internal Emotions can be warmed up and activated by future external stimulations in acting work.
+Internal Emotions can be warmed up for acting.
+Activated Emotions become Interactive when released.
 Crafting Emotions is the future of acting.

 Using Emotional Preparation leaves a person ready to be affected by another.
-Entering the “Imaginary Circumstances” of your scene after self stimulating an Emotional Range is the acting technique process.
-Emotional Preparation can be used with actors and with circumstances.
+Entering the “Imaginary Circumstances” of your scene is stimulating.
+After self stimulating an Emotional Range you leap into the Imaginary Circumstances.
+The acting technique process practices your ability to activate your emotional ranges.
 It is key for Actors to learn.

 Copyright 2019-2022 Simon Blake

 BEING Before DOING is key in acting!